What are the benefits of smart meters for carers

 With prepay smart meters you can now top-up online, via telephone or text message, or even with a smartphone app - no gas card or electricity key necessary.
 This is especially handy for carers; no more last-minute trips down the shop in the rain when the meter runs out!

-Watch how Joe, an unpaid carer, has used a smart meter and accompanying in-home display to help keep track of his mother's energy usage:
+Watch how Joe, an unpaid carer, has used a smart meter and in-home display to help keep track of his mother's energy usage:

 Joe’s story | Smart meter for carers